ArcBlock/forge-js/docs/src/tx-util.md

 Generate a transaction verifier by tx hash
 Emit events on transaction included in a block

+* `error`: when there is something wrong when verify the transaction
+* `done`: when the transaction is successfully verified

 **Kind**: global function
 **Returns**: `EventEmitter` - verifier object